rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/index.md

 You will immediately be brought to the stack and can begin [adding services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/), [adding load balancers]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-balancers/), [adding service aliases]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-service-alias), or [adding external services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-external-services).

-> **Note:** Before deploying any services, you'll need to have a least 1 host launched in Rancher.
+> **Note:** Before starting any services, you'll need to have a least 1 host launched in Rancher.
 Please follow our [documentation]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts) to learn how to add hosts to Rancher.

+We also provide the option to import `compose` files.
+The `docker-compose.yml` and `rancher-compose.yml` files can be imported directly into the creation of a stack.
+Files can either be uploaded into Rancher or pasted directly into the textbox.
+After the **Create** button is created, the stack is created with the associated services.
+The services from the `docker-compose.yml` will be created, but not started.
+A user will have to start them individually.

 ### Viewing Services in a Stack